 (1) "Countable income," for the purposes of this rule, means income remaining after exclusions.

-(2) "Financial need standard," for the purposes of this rule, means the aggregate of the allowable fee standard and the personal needs allowance.
+(2) "Income standard," for the purposes of this rule, means the aggregate of the allowable fee standard and the personal needs allowance.

 (3) "Individual," for the purposes of this rule, means a person who is applying for or receiving RSS benefits.